kusti8/RPi-chromium/README.md

 # RPi-chromium
 Chromium tools for the Raspberry Pi.
 This includes RPi-youtube which uses omxplayerGUI to play youtube videos at the click of a button.
+More info can be found in the slowly growing Wiki.

 ##Questions?
 [![Gitter](https://badges.gitter.im/kusti8/RPi-chromium.svg)](https://gitter.im/kusti8/RPi-chromium?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)